Allisonwonderlax13/https-github.com-obsproject-obs-studio./Minecraft-Not-Working-With-Game-Capture.md

 * Right click Java(TM) Platform SE binary and select "Open file location"
 * The folder that opens is the location of your javaw.exe.
 Scroll up and use that path to find the correct javaw.exe to set to High Performance Graphics.
 ![](https://i.imgur.com/hF0in2S.png)

+Once this is completed, restart both OBS and your game (remember that they should have been closed at the beginning of this guide).